averbraeck/gscg-design/doc/4-architecture/database-design.md

   <br>A session administrator has access to the session through the table `game_session_role`.
 - FC4.9 The session administrator must be able to allocate players to a game session
   <br>Players can be allocated to a game session: A `player` has a `game_session_id`.
-- FC4.10 The session administrator must be able to turn on player self registration for a game session
+- FC4.10 The session administrator must be able to turn player self registration for a game session on or off.
   <br>The boolean field `self_registration` in `game_session` can turn self registration on or off.
 - FC4.11 The session administrator must be able to generate a batch of anonymous players with login codes and passwords
   <br>The table `player` has a `name` and `password` field (with `salt`).